kevin-j-chan/RL-Golf/README.md

 The outputs are written into individual text files because it allows us to more easily compare the outputs, using commands like **diff** in the terminal.

 ## Environment
-Our golf environment is composed in a 2D array for WIDTH * HEIGHT, where the states are programatically determined.
+Our golf environment is composed in a 2D array for WIDTH * HEIGHT, where the states are programmatically determined.
 Each state is assigned a possible value, ['O', 'R', 'G', 'H', 'P'] and each state has a distinctive property:
 * O is Out.
 Out cannot be reached, so running into this state will return the state to a previous one and end the action
 * R is Rough.
 Rough represents a rugged golf terrain, which will modify the action by distance - 1.
 * G is Green.
 Green is a standard golf terrain, which does nothing to the action.